tomswift98/tex/main.md

 pounds per square inch (psia) for pressure, and kilograms per cubic meter (kg/m\*\*3) for density.
 Hydrocarbon densities are compared to water density at 60F, which has an accepted density of 999.016 kg/m3.
-Temperature should be on an IPTS-68 basis, although this has a very small effect.
+Temperature should be on an IPTS-68 basis.
 $$\rho_{flowing} = \rho_{base} * C_{TL} * C_{PL}$$

 $C_{TL}$ is a temperature correction factor.
 Note that $T_b$ =60.0068749$\degree$F and $\delta$ = 0.01374979547$\degree$F.